killvung/hn-govuk/README.md

-# Hacker News but built with GOV.UK Design System
+# Hacker News But Built With GOV.UK Design System

-A Hacker News clone built with the UI library used for [UK government website](https://www.gov.uk/)
+A Hacker News clone built with the UI library used for [UK government website](https://www.gov.uk/).

-GOV.UK Design System provides a set of guidelines (Design Pattern, UI components, Styles) to ensure related services are staying consistent with GOV.UK.

-Though this site is not related to them in any given points, the motivation behind the adoption is due to my long time appreciation for its practical user experiences.
+The system provides sets of guidelines and principles to ensure their services are staying consistent with GOV.UK.
+Though my site is not related to them in any given points, the motivation behind the adoption is due to my long time appreciation for its practical user experiences, therefore I want to use their ui components and styles to implement the application just for the sake of experience.

 ## Demo
 [Click here (Vercel)](https://hn-govuk.vercel.app)